Samworth27/T2A1/README.md

 >
 > ##### Edges
 >
 > Edges represent the relationships between nodes.
-Edges are labeled with types, in the example the right these types are [DIRECTED, ACTED_IN, REVIEWED, FOLLOWS].
+Edges are labelled with types, in the example the right these types are [DIRECTED, ACTED_IN, REVIEWED, FOLLOWS].
 >
 > ##### Properties
 >